Barbara Harrell-Bond, OBE, Chairperson.

 He has more than a decade of experience assisting enterprises, NGOs and international relief organisations with technologies to facilitate and improve their services.
 Zakaria started his humanitarian career working for Catholic Relief Services (CRS) in 2007 he was responsible for setting up the IT systems for this project as well as other projects in Egypt.
 In 2009 he worked at AMERA as IT Manager and became more involved in responding to refugees’ needs.
 He founded NGO IT Services which provides free IT services to not-for-profit organisations.
 He lives in London and works for an international development consultancy agency that implements humanitarian projects, with a particular focus on the EMEA region.

 Martin Jones is a lecturer in international human rights law at the Centre for Applied Human Rights at the University of York (UK).
 His research and teaching focuses mainly on the role of legal frameworks, institutions, processes and professionals in the protection of refugees, particularly in the Global South.
 Martin has previously taught and served as a visiting researcher at law schools in Canada, USA, UK, Hong Kong, Egypt and Australia.

 Before becoming an academic, Martin practised refugee law in Canada where he represented refugee claimants at all levels of proceedings.
 He has been involved with refugee legal aid organisations through the Southern Refugee Legal Aid Network, by providing training on refugee law and advocacy to legal aid organisations in more than a dozen countries and, by co-founding the Egyptian Foundation for Refugee Rights (EFRR).
 He is currently Vice Chair of EFRR.

-Fiona Cameron is the director of the Nottingham and Nottinghamshire Refugee Forum where she leads a team of more than 30 staff to deliver advocacy and support services to refugees and asylum seekers.
+Fiona Cameron is director of the Nottingham and Nottinghamshire Refugee Forum where she leads a team of more than 30 staff to deliver advocacy and support services to refugees and asylum seekers.
 Fiona drives an ambitious programme of organisational development, delivering a 100% increase in funding in two years and dealing with funders, including Comic Relief, Big Lottery, Lloyds Bank Foundation, the EU and local authorities.
 Projects include a busy advice drop in, legal advice and support in accessing healthcare services, as well as one of the largest Syrian resettlement programmes in the UK.